graphx-design/ocaml-serializers/README.md

 # OCaml Serializer Benchmarks

 In order to get a rough idea of the cost of serialization and de-serialization in various formats implemented in OCaml, I created this quick benchmark.

+## Formats

+* Google Protocol Buffers with `ocaml-protoc`
+* Type-safe JSON with `ocaml-protoc-yojson`
+* Type-safe JSON with `atd` in front of `yojson`
+* Raw JSON directly with `yojson`

+## TODO

+- [ ] Jane Street's `Bin_prot` could be better for OCaml-to-OCaml exchanges
+- [ ] S-expressions worth a look?

+## Results

-The example results below ran on my Intel® Core™ i7-8650U CPU @ 1.90GHz laptop:
+These ran on my Intel® Core™ i7-8650U CPU @ 1.90GHz:

 ```text
 ┌────────────────────────────┬────────────┬───────────┬──────────┬──────────┬────────────┐